west-monroe-partners/rapdocs/configuring-the-data-integration-process/custom-ingestion.md

 #### Accessing Custom Parameters

 The 5th line access the custom parameters created in the source configuration.
 It will be a JsObject.
+See documentation for Play JSON here: [https://www.playframework.com/documentation/2.8.x/ScalaJson](https://www.playframework.com/documentation/2.8.x/ScalaJson)

 #### Accessing Connection Parameters

 The 6th line accesses the connection parameters for the source's custom connection.
 It will be a JsObject.
-This function can also be called with a connection ID or name in order to access connections besides the one configured on the source itself.
+See documentation for Play JSON here: [https://www.playframework.com/documentation/2.8.x/ScalaJson](https://www.playframework.com/documentation/2.8.x/ScalaJson) This function can also be called with a connection ID or name in order to access connections besides the one configured on the source itself.

 #### Creating The DataFrame Function